nelsonhuang95/nelsonhuang95.github.io/_pages/cv.md

 Education
 ======
-* 2021-2022: Master of Science in Computer Science, the University of Auckland, New Zealand (Supervisor: [Dr. Meng-Fen Chiang](https://ankechiang.github.io/))
+* 2021-2022: M.Sc. in Computer Science, the University of Auckland, New Zealand (Supervisor: [Dr. Meng-Fen Chiang](https://ankechiang.github.io/))
-* 2016-2019: Bachelor of Science in Computer Science, the University of Auckland, New Zealand
+* 2016-2019: B.Sc. in Computer Science, the University of Auckland, New Zealand

 Publications
 ======